-As with its other waste collection processes, Indaver will collect post-consumer polystyrene (PS), such as yogurt pots and single-use packaging, and recycle and produce the r-styrene through a proprietary depolymerization technology at its Antwerp, Belgium site.
+As with its other waste collection processes, Indaver will collect post-consumer polystyrene (PS), such as single-use packaging, and recycle and produce the r-styrene through a proprietary depolymerization technology at its Antwerp, Belgium site.
 The r-styrene will then be sent to Trinseo’s Tessenderlo, Belgium site nearby and will be used to manufacture recycled PS resins for dairy packaging and other applications.
 Both the r-styrene and r-PS products will be ISCC Plus mass balance certified.

 Recycled PS has the exact same properties as PS made with virgin fossil-based material.
 Because of the simple chemical structure of PS, infinite recycling has become a reality, and its purity makes it an ideal material for food packaging.
 Trinseo recently launched rPS, STYRONTM CO2RETM CR55 PS Resins for food contact applications early this year.
 This particular product has been used to make the first yogurt pot made with a food contact compliant polystyrene recyclate for a leading European yogurt brand, which has been on shelves in France since May 2021.

 “We are delighted to have Indaver as our partner,” said Nicolas Joly, Vice President, Plastics & Feedstocks of Trinseo, “Collaboration throughout the value chain will continue to be critical as we look for ways to innovate and provide practical solutions to societal challenges.
 This long-term offtake agreement demonstrates Trinseo's commitment to PS recycling and helping to build a circular economy."